bichanna/flan-book/src/language_tour.md

 # Language Tour
-In this book, we explore the fundamentals of the Feo language, namely its syntax, core data structures, and flow control features.
-If you have some prior programming experience, this will hopefully be enough to get you started with Feo.
+In this book, we explore the fundamentals of the Impala language, namely its syntax, core data structures, and flow control features.
+If you have some prior programming experience, this will hopefully be enough to get you started with Impala.

 ## Overly Simplifed Overview

-In Feo, everything is an expression.
+In Impala, everything is an expression.
 That means everything evaluates to some value, like `2 * 3`, which is `6`.

 ### Types

-Feo has 7 primitive types and 3 complex ones:
+Impala has 7 primitive types and 3 complex ones:
 ```js
 null         // Null
 _            // "Empty" value, equal to everything